Aditya-Coomar/unibox/README.md

 ### 3. Environment Configuration

-Create a `.env.local` file in the root directory:
+Create a `.env` file with the following variables:

 ```env
 # Database